openid/connect/openid-4-vc-security-and-trust-1_0.md

 Note: An additional encryption of the request to the wallet at the application layer would not prevent this attack as the attacker could still replay the encrypted request to the wallet.

+**PROBLEM:** If no holder binding is used, right now, there is no way to transport the nonce.
+I.e., an attacker might inject a presentation.
+In direct post mode, the Verifier might not even find the session.
+Just having an unsigned nonce would help here - i.e., `state`.

 ## Security Requirement P-40 {#security-requirement-p-40}